 Dr. Alissa Mercurio Rowe is an active choral conductor, voice teacher, and soloist.
-She currently serves as Assistant Professor, Director of Choral Activities at Southeastern Louisiana University.
+She currently serves as Associate Professor, Director of Choral Activities at Southeastern Louisiana University.
 During the summers of 2003 and 2004 she served as a member of the All-State voice faculty at Interlochen Arts Academy.
 She conducts the Southeastern Concert Choir, Southeastern Louisiana University's premiere choral ensemble, with which she conducted the world premiere of Theodore Morrison's Canzoni d'amore and Stephen Suber's His Rhythm!
 She is active as an adjudicator, has given choral and vocal workshops in the Midwest and Southeastern states and has conducted numerous Honor Choirs.

 Dr. Rowe is also the current Vocal Area Coordinator at Southeastern.
 She performed